Svedrin/mqtt-pushgateway/README.md

     By setting a threshold on this value, you can detect and alert on sensors being broken somehow and not sending updates anymore.

+*   Allows metrics to expire if we don't get updates for a while.
+When a metric expires, its value won't be exported anymore, but data_age will continue to be exported.
+Thus, you can expire a metric after 2 minutes, but only after 5 minutes send an alert.

+    Each Topic can have an individual expiry configuration.

+*   Topics that were matched in a subscription pattern can be hidden from the result through a topic configuration.

 # Installation